 - Bottled water

 In order to obtain this discount, the child must be up to 10 years of age on the date they are due to take the tour.

 CHANGES: If you change the tour date before 5:00 pm (La Paz time) 3 days before the tour begins, there is 35% administration fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 3 days before the tour begins, a 35% administration fee (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel 3 days prior to the tour before 5:00 pm (La Paz time) or earlier, a 35% administration fee (+ the card fee) will apply.
 After this time, there is a 100% no-show or cancellation fee.

 You must email email@example.com (include the name of the tour and the reservation number) to cancel this tour or to make any changes.